Least Squares Normalized Cross Correlation: Least squares NCC framework

+This is referred to as the global cost, because it is invariant to a global gain and bias.
+Similar to local subregion NCC in some earlier works~\cite{irani1998robust,scandaroli2012ncc}, a cost function consisting of a sum of local, least squares NCC costs is introduced:

-The cost function consists of a sum of local NCC costs, making this cost invariant to local (not just global) variations in intensity.
-Furthermore, each cost is robustified by a function\footnote{Suitable robustification functions must satisfy $\robustify(0)=0$ and $\frac{\partial\robustify(x=0)}{\partial x}=1$, and increase monotonically for positive values~\cite{triggs1999bundle}.
-Note that robustifying a single cost term, such as equation (\ref{eqn:framework}), is redundant.
-Since $\robustify$ increases monotonically, the minima occur at identical warps.} $\robustify : \realpos \rightarrow \realpos$, that downweights large errors, such that costs close to converging have more influence than costs far from converged.
-The robustification of costs to outlier data, such as occluded regions, is a standard tool in vision literature~\cite{black1996robust,triggs1999bundle}.
+where $\{\patchcoordsx\}_{i=1}^\numpatches$ are the sample coordinates of a set of $\numpatches$ local patches (described in sec.\ \ref{sec:feature_selection}), making this cost invariant to local variations in intensity.
+Additionally, each of the summed costs is robustified by a function\footnote{Suitable robustification functions satisfy $\robustify(0)=0$ and increase monotonically for positive input values.
+Note that robustifying a single cost term, such as \eqnref{global_cost}, is redundant.
+Since $\robustify$ increases monotonically, the minima occur at identical warps.} $\robustify : \realpos \rightarrow \realpos$, that downweights large errors.
+Though the least squares NCC cost is bounded, as with SSD it is rare that large costs, especially those $>2$, which indicate inversely correlated patches, provide a gradient towards the global optimum, in contrast to costs close to zero.
+Yet in a sum of such costs, larger costs will have a greater influence on the step taken.
+Robustification ensures that costs close to converging have more influence than costs far from converged.